Diary of a Teenage Empath

 Author Jeannette Folan is an empath herself and is up on the latest research.
 Empaths absorb a lot of information, are highly intuitive and may have unusual gifts they must learn to develop.
 This novel is part story, part guidebook, where the lessons are woven into the plot and the reflections of the main character.

-Teenage girls and young women may be the target market for this book, but the author draws many characters of both sexes and many ages who the reader will be drawn to.
+Teenage girls and young women may be the target market for this book, but the author draws many characters of both sexes and many ages who will resonate with the reader.
 As the story evolves, you get hooked by the plotlines and patterns the author weaves along the way.
 It becomes a page turner, a sort of detective story.
 There are major plot twists where the author stays just ahead of Jenny – and the reader.